MAGI003769/SURF-Indoor-Localization-using-AutoEncoder/README.md

 The main idea is from [Low-effort place recognition with WiFi fingerprints using deep learning](https://arxiv.org/abs/1611.02049) and the implementation based on this [repo](https://github.com/aqibsaeed/Place-Recognition-using-Autoencoders-and-NN) with slight modifications.

-Thanks for contribution from my groupmates [@ZzhKlaus](https://github.com/ZzhKlaus) and [@ZikunAbrahamTan](https://github.com/ZikunAbrahamTan) who are really brilliant and respectively take in charge of coding in server part and android app for client.
+Thanks for contribution from my teammates [@ZzhKlaus](https://github.com/ZzhKlaus) and [@ZikunAbrahamTan](https://github.com/ZikunAbrahamTan) who are really brilliant and respectively take in charge of coding in server part and android app for client.
+As all of us are undergraduate students, from the aspects of innovation, completion and profession, you may find the level of this project is  possibly much lower than you expected.
+Thus, if you find any mistake, I'm sorry about that and appreciate your comments.
+If this our work really helps yours, I'm very glad to see that.

 ## Folders:
 - algorithm: holding relevant code for offline